SmithsonianWorkshops/advanced-hydra-workshops/scripting/scripting_slides.md

 **C shell**

-C shell is a command line language and shell that used C programing language like syntax.
+C shell is a command line language and shell that uses C programing language like syntax.